By José Alberto Hermosillo

-THE CONFLICT is not as simple as it seems to be.
-It has a profound social background that resides inside every family, and how we tend to forget those who gave us life at the end of their lives.
+THE CONFLICT is more complex than it seems to be.
+It has a profound social background that resides inside every family, and we tend to forget those who gave us life at the end of their lives.

 THE RESOLUTION comes as a shocking revelation that no one sees coming.
 It is almost a biblical lesson to learn, “who is free from sin cast the first stone.”

-RELIGION is an essential part of the residents' lives, as we see some religious motifs that provide them comfort.
+RELIGION is essential to the residents’ lives, as we see some religious motifs that comfort them.

-“The Mole Agent” is the work of a genius coming from a blossoming director Maite Alberti, who in various virtual Q&As repeatedly mentions that the making of this film was fun.
+“The Mole Agent” is the work of a genius from a blossoming director, Maite Alberti, who repeatedly mentions that making this film was fun in various virtual Q&As.

-follows the storyline straightforwardly, professionally, focusing on a spy movie
+follows the storyline straightforwardly and professionally, focusing on a spy movie

 structure.
 After that, everything else felt organic, multi-layered, and complex.
 She